MuneebRasool/iterative/docs/README.md

 Secret keys can be generated on the fly with `openssl rand -base64 32`.

+- The OpenAI API key used should be explicitly authorized to use the chosen model.
+This setting can be found in the __Limits__ tab of the project.
+In addition, the chosen model should be one of [\[this list\]](https://github.com/openai/tiktoken/blob/095924e02c85617df6889698d94515f91666c7ea/tiktoken/model.py#L13-L53).
+Additional models available soon.

+- When creating a new Stytch project, make sure to select __Consumer Authentication__ as the authentication type.
+This project does not currently support B2B SAAS Authentication.
+Stytch Project ID, Stytch Secret, and Stytch Public Token can be found on the new project's main page.

 Place a copy in the frontend build directory:

 ```bash